linsalrob/sphae/README.md

   - Pfam35.0 database to run viral_verify for contig classification.
   - CheckV database to test for phage completeness
   - Pharokka databases

-This step takes approximately 50 min to install
+  - Phyteny models

-#spae install  289.51s user 268.36s system 19% cpu 47:49.50 total
+This step takes approximately 1hr 30min to install

 ## Running the workflow
 The command `spae run` will run QC, assembly and annoation